-In normal words, the haemodynamic effects of ketamine are:
+In normal words, the haemodynamic effects of ketamine from this study were:

-In short, it acts an inodilator.
-This appears to be the consequence of direct sympathetic effects: ketamine enhances the release of synaptic catecholamines in the CNS as well as peripherally.
+Goodman & Gilman report that ketamine is directly a vasodilator, but that indirect sympathomimetic effects usually overwhelm this, which means it can act as either an inodilator or an inoconstrictor.
+The latter appears to be the consequence of direct sympathetic effects: ketamine enhances the release of synaptic catecholamines in the CNS as well as peripherally.
 Doak et al (1993) were able to demonstrate this by blocking (some of) the haemodynamic effects of ketamine by using clonidine.
 Some effects persisted, probably because the clonidine had no effect on the increases in peripheral catecholamine release.
 The mechanism of exactly how this happens remains unclear.
 Kubota et al (1999) pursued this subject in rats and were unable to reach a conclusion (other than to confirm that it happens), suggesting only that "it might indirectly activate noradrenergic neurons... via other neurotransmission systems".
-Taken in isolation, ketamine is actually a negative inotrope: its direct effects on the cardiac myocytes is to reduce intracellular calcium availability and to decrease contactility (Kongsayreepong et al, 1993).
+Taken in isolation, ketamine is actually a negative inotrope: its direct effects on the cardiac myocytes is to reduce intracellular calcium availability and to decrease contractility (Kongsayreepong et al, 1993).

 All the sophisticated modulatory effects are responsible for multiple applications of ketamine (eg. for chronic pain, or as an antidepressant) are of course of no interest to the early-stage CICM trainee who will most likely be interested mainly in the anaesthetic properties of this drug.
 Or, more directly, in the effects of ketamine on the cerebral metabolic rate and CMRO2, which has been the topic of several CICM part paper questions.
 The college examiners seem to think that it increases the cerebral metabolic rate, which means the trainees are also expected to express this opinion in order to pass the exam, but in reality, the situation may be slightly different.